Range Map

 - Active type-club support.
 Twin Commander Aircraft LLC runs the Service Center network, mandatory inspection guidance, and the long-running Grand Renaissance refurbishment program that also covers later variants.
 Type-specific recurrent training is widely available.

-- Rugged airframe heritage.
-The Commander structure is over-engineered by modern GA standards; the airframe handles turbulence well and the high-wing layout is forgiving on the ramp and in crosswind landings.
+- Stout airframe.
+The Commander structure is heavily built for its class; the airframe handles turbulence well and the high-wing layout is forgiving on the ramp and in crosswind landings.

 Trade-offs